Michael Voltaggio: Restaurants

 Michael, along with brother Bryan, opened STRFSH, a fast-casual fish sandwich shop in Santa Monica, open from October 2017 to 2021.
-The Voltaggio brother opened Estuary in Washington D.C., which operated under their leadership from 2019 until March 2022.
+The Voltaggio brothers opened Estuary in Washington D.C., which operated under their leadership from 2019 until March 2022.

 Television appearances

 Voltaggio was the winner of the sixth season of Top Chef, Bravo's cooking competition reality show, where he competed with his brother, Bryan Voltaggio.
 The two ended in the finale, alongside Kevin Gillespie, with Michael winning the contest.
 Top Chef Head Judge Tom Colicchio said of Voltaggio, “Out of all the cooks that have come through the show, Michael is the most talented—both from a sensibility and technical standpoint.
 He has the chops to pull off what he’s trying to do.”

-Michael's sous-chef, Mei Lin, won Top Chef, season 12.

-Voltaggio appeared in September 2010 on the finale of season six of Top Chef and as a guest judge in Season 3 of Top Chef Canada.
+Voltaggio appeared in September 2010 on the finale of season seven of Top Chef and as a guest judge in Season 3 of Top Chef Canada.
+His sous-chef, Mei Lin, won Top Chef, season 12.

 Voltaggio appeared twice on the American sitcom Young & Hungry as himself, in the 2014 pilot episode and in the episode "Young & Amnesia".
 He also made a cameo as chef Julio Proust on the sitcom “Suburgatory” in 2013.

-He competed against Bobby Flay on Iron Chef America in Battle Iberico.

-He has judged and competed on Guy's Grocery Games from time to time.

-He has appeared on Tournament of Champions (Food Network), as has Bryan Voltaggio.

 He has appeared as himself in a season 5 story arc in Lucifer (TV series) (Netflix).

+Voltaggio competed against Bobby Flay on Iron Chef America in Battle Iberico.
+He has appeared on Tournament of Champions, competing against his brother, Bryan Voltaggio.

 He was a guest judge in the Season 3 finale of Vice's Bong Appétit.